TBIO-RR-Group/Locker/README.md

 ### Windows

 For Windows, if you have [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL) installed, you can use the Makefile to build the Locker image and start Locker by following the [Mac/linux](#maclinux) instructions.
-First, ensure you have the [dependencies](#dependencies) installed.
-Then, follow the steps below in Powershell.
+To run without directly on Windows without WSL, ensure you have the [dependencies](#dependencies) installed and follow the steps below in Powershell.

 1. Clone this repository to your computer and move into the Locker directory: